Igor Lebedev (politician)

 As of 12 September 2014, Lebedev was sanctioned by the European Union and the United Kingdom for voting in favor of the annexation of Crimea by the Russian Federation.

 Controversy

 Following supporter violence involving Russian fans at the Euro 2016 tournament, Lebedev tweeted "nothing wrong with fans fighting" and to "keep up the good work".

 In March 2017, Lebedev proposed legalising football hooliganism and turning it into a sport.

 In 2020, during the spring session, deputy Lebedev missed 95.35 percent of the State Duma votes, ranking first among absentees.

 Family

-He is married to Lyudmila Nikolaevna Lebedeva (b.
-1975) and has twin sons, Alexander and Sergey (b.
-1998), who are studying in Switzerland.
+He is married to Lyudmila Nikolaevna Lebedeva (born 1975) and has twin sons, Alexander and Sergey (born 1998), who are studying in Switzerland.

 On April 3, 2018, a third son was born.

 According to the Baza publication, from August 2016 to March 2019, Igor Lebedev was married to former basketball player Maria Grishina, with whom he has a son and a daughter.
+They also reported his name legally being changed to Igor Garcia.